 You knew it was time to reach out for help with your grief and loss when you noticed…

-Not feeling like yourself—you’ve stopped going for walks and have no interest in doing the daily puzzle anymore
+• Not feeling like yourself—you’ve stopped going for walks and no longer have any interest in doing the daily puzzle

 How grief, loss and life transition counseling works